jozanza/bem-utils/README.md

 `
 ```

-will output the following css:
+The code above outputs the following css:

 ```css
 .Button--default {